Diagnosis

 Surgery

 • Removing very small cancers from the inside of the rectum.
-Very small rectal cancers may be removed using a colonoscope or another specialized type of scope inserted through the anus (transanal local excision).
+Very small rectal cancers may be removed using a colonoscope or another specialized type of scope inserted through the anus.
+This procedure is called transanal local excision.
 Surgical tools can be passed through the scope to cut away the cancer and some of the healthy tissue around it.

-This procedure might be an option if your cancer is small and unlikely to spread to nearby lymph nodes.
-If a lab analysis finds that your cancer cells are aggressive or more likely to spread to the lymph nodes, your doctor may recommend additional surgery.
+This procedure might be an option if your cancer is small and not likely to spread to nearby lymph nodes.
+If a lab exam of your cancer cells shows that they are aggressive or more likely to spread to the lymph nodes, additional surgery may be needed.

 • Removing all or part of the rectum.
-Larger rectal cancers that are far enough away from the anal canal might be removed in a procedure (low anterior resection) that removes all or part of the rectum.
-Nearby tissue and lymph nodes are also removed.
-This procedure preserves the anus so that waste can leave the body normally.
+Larger rectal cancers that are far enough away from the anus might be removed in a procedure that removes all or part of the rectum.
+This procedure is called low anterior resection.
+Nearby tissue and lymph nodes also are removed.
+This procedure preserves the anus so that waste can leave the body as it usually would.

 How the procedure is performed depends on the cancer's location.
-If cancer affects the upper portion of the rectum, that part of the rectum is removed and then the colon is attached to the remaining rectum (colorectal anastomosis).
-All of the rectum may be removed if the cancer is located in the lower portion of the rectum.
-Then the colon is shaped into a pouch and attached to the anus (coloanal anastomosis).
+If cancer affects the upper portion of the rectum, that part of the rectum is removed.
+The colon is then attached to the remaining rectum.
+This is called colorectal anastomosis.
+All of the rectum may be removed if the cancer is in the lower portion of the rectum.
+Then the colon is shaped into a pouch and attached to the anus, called coloanal anastomosis.

 • Removing the rectum and anus.
-For rectal cancers that are located near the anus, it might not be possible to remove the cancer completely without damaging the muscles that control bowel movements.
-In these situations, surgeons may recommend an operation called abdominoperineal resection (APR) to remove the rectum, anus and some of the colon, as well as nearby tissue and lymph nodes.
+For rectal cancers that are located near the anus, it might not be possible to remove the cancer completely without hurting the muscles that control bowel movements.
+In these situations, surgeons may recommend an operation called abdominoperineal resection, also known as APR.
+With APR, the rectum, anus and some of the colon are removed, as well as nearby tissue and lymph nodes.

-The surgeon creates an opening in the abdomen and attaches the remaining colon (colostomy).
-Waste leaves your body through the opening and collects in a bag that attaches to your abdomen.
+The surgeon creates an opening in the abdomen and attaches the remaining colon.
+This is called a colostomy.
+Waste leaves the body through the opening and collects in a bag that attaches to the abdomen.

 Chemotherapy

-Chemotherapy combined with radiation therapy might also be used before an operation to shrink a large cancer so that it's easier to remove with surgery.
+Chemotherapy treats cancer with strong medicines.
+Chemotherapy medicines are typically used before or after surgery in people with rectal cancer.
+Chemotherapy is often combined with radiation therapy and used before an operation to shrink a large cancer so that it's easier to remove with surgery.

 Radiation therapy

-Radiation therapy uses powerful energy sources, such as X-rays and protons, to kill cancer cells.
-In people with rectal cancer, radiation therapy is often combined with chemotherapy that makes the cancer cells more likely to be damaged by the radiation.
+In people with rectal cancer, radiation therapy is often combined with chemotherapy.
 It can be used after surgery to kill any cancer cells that might remain.
 Or it can be used before surgery to shrink a cancer and make it easier to remove.

-When surgery isn't an option, radiation therapy might be used to relieve symptoms, such as pain.
+When surgery isn't an option, radiation therapy might be used to relieve symptoms, such as bleeding and pain.

 Immunotherapy